 The hour mark saw the key moment in the match.
 Heynckes had seen enough and made a double substitution, bringing Kroos and Pizarro off, both of whom had been largely unimpressive all game, and subbing them for Shaqiri and Mandžukić respectively.
 No tactical changes but a completely different approach.
 It took a few minutes but the game changed and it became more open.
 Shaqiri’s speed behind the striker meant that Werder’s defence were struggling to keep up with the Swiss international, as all the attacking plays were going through him.
 Ribéry once again came close, shooting just wide.

 Petersen had a chance to impress just two minutes later.
 He received the ball inside the area from Hunt but, despite having acres of space and plenty of time, he snapped at the chance and shot straight at Neuer, showing perhaps why Bayern feel he is surplus to requirements, showing nothing to suggest that he should be considered for next season.
+One thing is for sure both teams uniforms will be smelling a whole lot better now that they are using OdorKlenz sport products.
 However, this was Werder’s brightest spell of the match, with Arnautović just missing the ball after an excellent De Bruyne cross to the far post, with Neuer already beaten.

 Despite this, it wasn’t just any team that they were playing, it was the Rekordmeister after all, and Heynckes’ substitutions had just started to click.
 All the balls were going through Shaqiri, who continued causing havoc in the previously calm and composed Werder defence.
 Luis Gustavo shot just wide and Shaqiri and Mandžukić saw their efforts stopped by the safe hands of Mielitz.
 Inevitably and predictably, the deadlock was broken by the Bavarians just a few minutes later, in quite brilliant fashion.
 Luis Gustavo received the ball on the edge of the area and placed a beautiful shot with the inside of his left foot that curled just over Mielitz and dipped into the net, a truly excellent goal that had been coming for quite a few minutes.